 Many people develop 10-year plans and five-year plans.
 These long-term goals are powerful tools to motivate yourself to reach your potential.
 But, while you are planning your future, don't overlook the benefit of setting short-term goals along the way.

-What Is a short-term goal?
+What Is a Short-Term Goal?

-Benefits of Short-term Goals
+Benefits of Short-Term Goals

 Compiling Your List

-If you're not sure what goals you want to set, sit down and write out some of your ambitions.
+If you are not sure what goals you want to set, sit down and write out some of your ambitions.
 Be as honest as possible even if you think your dreams are frivolous.
 There's nothing wrong with a secret desire to tour Peru by jeep or own a fire-engine red Ferrari.
 Write down anything and everything you can think of, and then set that list aside.
 After a day or two, read over your list.
 See if there are any items that you'd like to add or remove from the list, and you'll have your final list.

 Don't try to accomplish all of your goals at once, because you'll be splitting your energy in too many directions.
 Pick two or three goals that are your highest priority and start with those.
 Write them down, and put that priority list somewhere where you can see it frequently.
 By your bathroom mirror, for example.
 On another sheet of paper, write down the steps you will take to reach those goals.